fusioncharts/dev_centre_docs/getting-started/angular/angularjs/export-charts-using-angularjs.md

 }
 ```

-The full code of the above sample is given below:
+The JavaScript code of the above sample is given below:

 ```
 var myApp = angular.module('myApp', ['ng-fusioncharts']);